-PrEP—Pre-Exposure Prophylaxis—is a daily pill that greatly reduces your risk of HIV infection.
+Pre-exposure prophylaxis (PrEP) is a safe and effective daily pill that can greatly reduce your risk of HIV infection.
 PrEP is much more effective at stopping HIV if you take it every day.

 Is PrEP right for me?+